 The end of everything else, though, is a little bit more difficult to predict, but that hasn’t stopped scientists from speculating and theorizing.
-With that in mind, here are four popular theories on how the universe might end.

 The Big Rip